maximveksler/GeohashKit/README.md

 # GeohashKit

-GeohashKit is a native Swift implementation of the geohash protocol.
+GeohashKit is a native Swift implementation of the [geohash](http://en.wikipedia.org/wiki/Geohash).
 Encode, decode and dynamic bounding box neighbor search is implemented.
-Much consideration went to design an API that allows wonderfully simple work flow.
+Much consideration went to design an API that allows wonderfully elegent work flow.

 ## API
 ### Decode